qmk/qmk_firmware/doc/keymap.md

     ACTION_LAYER_TAP_KEY(2, KC_SCLN)

 With this you can place a layer switching action on normal key like ';' without losing its original key register function.
-This action allows you to have layer switchig action without necessity of a dedicated key.
+This action allows you to have layer switching action without necessity of a dedicated key.
 It means you can have it even on home row of keyboard.